A cottage bathroom renovation…

 We opted for a neo-angle shower pan in order to conserve more floor space in the room.
 We used a frameless glass enclosure in order to make the shower feel a little less cramped.

-The paisley wallpaper is by Sandpiper Studios, Cottage English collection.
+The paisley wallpaper is by Sandpiper Studios, Cottage English collection (which has since been discontinued 😰).
 We wanted something that would be happy and fit with the cottage bathroom style we were aiming for.
-It’s a tad beachy, as well, which we dig.
+It’s a bit beachy, as well, which we dig.

 And the rest is history.
 We have a famous toilet 😉